 - Limiting gathering sizes to below 25 people indoors and 50 people outdoors

-- Wearing a face covering whenever you leave your house
+- Wearing a mask whenever you leave your house

 - Remaining 6 feet away from others at all times